Fudan-iGEM/2023-wiki/docs/src/human-practices.md

 **Stimulation**

 In the early stage, we attempted to **build a symbiotic system** that resembles lichen with cyanobacteria and *E. Coli*.
-We assumed that this system enables engineered *E. Coli* to survive on the surface of terrestrial planets and to promote the progress of terraforming through its metabolites.
+We assumed that this system enables engineered *E. Coli* to survive on the surface of terrestrial planets and promote terraforming progress through its metabolites.

 We wondered that:

 1. Is there enough **essential substance** for life to survive existing on terrestrial planets?

 2. What's the characteristic of the **environment** on the surface of terrestrial planets?

-3. Is there any possibility to light the dawn of life on terrestrial planets?
+3. Is there any possibility of lighting the dawn of life on terrestrial planets?

 **Target**